zzstoatzz/assistant/app/README.md

 ## Development

-- Use `make dev` for hot reload during development
+- Use `just dev` for hot reload during development
-- Run `make check-env` to verify configuration
+- Run `just check-env` to verify configuration
 - See `scripts/configure.py` for environment validation